atlet99/simple-helm-template/charts/default-app/README.md

       }
 ```

-In the deployment, ConfigMaps can be mounted as files inside the container or used as environment variables.
+In the deployment, ConfigMaps can be mounted as files inside the container or used as environment variables:

 ```yaml
 envFrom:
   - configMapRef: